mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 #### OT-Cyber-Attack Procedures

-The DDoS attack on PLC will show 3 red team attack machines (with the Modbus DDoS attackers) sending high frequency DDoS Modbus-TCP request to jam the Modbus channel `Train Control HMI` => `Train Control PLC` (as shown in the below diagram).
+The DDoS attack on PLC will show four red team attack machines (with the Modbus DDoS attackers) sending high frequency DDoS Modbus-TCP request to jam the Modbus channel `Train Control HMI` => `Train Control PLC` (as shown in the below diagram).

-The effected VMs in the OT network is shown below attack path:
+The effected VMs in the OT network is shown in below attack path:

 ![](img/ddos/attackPath.png)